Skip to Content

 4. (Optional) Expand the Security Settings section, then set the following:

-• Security Provider: Open the menu, then find and select the required security provider.
+• Security Provider: Select the required security provider.

 • User Name: Enter the username for the security provider service.